graalvm/workshops/native-image/containerisation/index.md

 ```shell
 docker logs jibber-native
 ```
-We saw the following whihc shows that the app started up in 0.074s.
+We saw the following which shows that the app started up in 0.074s.
 A big improvement!

 ```shell
 2022-03-09 19:44:12.642  INFO 1 --- [           main] com.example.demo.DemoApplication         : Started DemoApplication in 0.074 seconds (JVM running for 0.081)